Rey Publico

-Reynaldo Jacinto Publico Jr. (born November 29, 1992) is a Filipino basketball player for the Basilan Viva Portmasters of the Maharlika Pilipinas Basketball League (MPBL).
+Reynaldo Jacinto Publico Jr. (born November 29, 1992) is a Filipino basketball player for the Quezon City Black Bulls of the Maharlika Pilipinas Basketball League (MPBL).
 He was drafted 4th in the 2nd round of the 2019 PBA draft.

 Professional career

 Publico was drafted by the Alaska Aces in the 2nd round (4th) of the 2019 PBA draft.

 On May 23, 2022, he signed one-year deal with the Blackwater Bossing.